An independence of the MIN principle from the PHP principle: Variants of the construction

-as in the previous section using the present method.
-The seeming difficulty is that one needs to be able to derive lower bounds on the size of a modified version of MIN $(o,p,h)$-array, modification being that chains of the same row are now not necessarily incompatible, or even different.
+using the combinatorial methods of the present paper.
+The apparent difficulty is that one needs lower bounds on the size of a modified version of an $(o,p,h)$-array in which elements of the same row are no longer necessarily incompatible, or even distinct.